mdugot/Cryptography/README.md

  * `-o FILE` file where to save the key, print the key on the stdout by default
  * `-rand FILE` file use to generate prime numbers, use `/dev/urandom` by default

+Use the command `./build/crypto rsa [OPTION]` to analyse and convert a rsa key.
+It allows the following options :
+ * `-in FILE` file containing the input key, use stdin by default
+ * `-out FILE` where to write the output key, use stdout by default
+ * `-inform (PEM|DER)` format of the input key, choose between PEM and DER, PEM by default
+ * `-outform (PEM|DER)` format of the output key, choose between PEM and DER, PEM by default
+ * `-text` print information about the input key
+ * `-modulus` print the modulus of the input key
+ * `-check` check if the input key is valid, only private keys can be checked
+ * `-pubin` input a public key, expect a private key by default
+ * `-pubout` output a public key, output a private key by default
+ * `-noout` do not output a key
+ * `-des` encode the output key with [DES](https://github.com/mdugot/Cryptography/blob/master/README.md#des)
+ * `-passout` password when encoding the output key with DES, by default a prompt will ask the user a passwor
+ * `-passin` password to decode a DES input key, by default a prompt will ask the user a passwor

 Use the command `./build/crypto rsautl [OPTION]` to encrypt data with a public key and decrypt them with a private key.
 It allows the following options.
  * `-in FILE` input file to encrypt or decrypt, stdin by default
  * `-out FILE` output file, stdout by default